-On December 8, 2017, the petitioner withdrew its request for review for all companies except for Inmax and Region.
-On December 12, 2017, Region filed a timely withdrawal its request for review.
-Commerce exercised its discretion to toll deadlines for the duration of the closure of the Federal Government from January 20 through 22, 2018,6 moving the deadline to February 8, 2018.7 On March 29, 2018, we extended the time limit for completion of the preliminary results of the review to no later than June 4, 2018.8 On May 31, 2018, we extended the time limit for completion of the preliminary results of the review to no later than August 3, 2018.9
+On October 18, 2018, the petitioner withdrew its request for review for all companies except Inmax and Region.
+On December 9, 2018, Region filed a timely withdrawal of its request for review.
+Commerce exercised its discretion to toll deadlines affected by the partial federal government closure from December 22, 2018 through the resumption of operations on January 29, 2019.
+The revised deadline was May 13, 2019.
+On May 9, 2019, we extended the time limit for completion of the preliminary results of the review to no later than August 27, 2019.
+On August 19, 2019, we extended the time limit for completion of the preliminary results of the review to no later than September 6, 2019.